aws-samples/vpc-flow-log-filtering-and-ingestion-in-splunk-using-aws-lambda/README.md

 ## Conclusion

 This blog delved into how you can filter and ingest VPC flow logs into Splunk with the help of a Lambda function.
-VPC Flow logs was used as an example, but similar architectural pattern can be replicated for multiple log types stored in S3 buckets.
-The code example provides you with an extendable framework to ingest any AWS and non-AWS logs centralized in S3 into Splunk using the push-based mechanism.
-The filtering capability of the Lambda function can help you to ingest only the logs that you are interested in, thus helping to optimize costs by reducing the Splunk license utilization.
+VPC Flow logs was used as an example, but similar architectural pattern can be replicated for multiple log types such as AWS CloudTrail, AWS Config, etc. stored in Amazon S3 buckets.
+The code example provides you with an extendable framework to ingest any AWS and non-AWS logs centralized in Amazon S3 into Splunk using the push-based mechanism.
+The filtering capability of the Lambda function can help you to ingest only the logs that you are interested in, thus helping to reduce costs by optimizing the Splunk license utilization.

 ## Notice